TheXploler/SimpleConvert/README.md

 # Simple Convert
-All in one converter for videos, images, and audio
+A shitty all in one converter for videos, images, and audio

 ## Installation
 Install Simple Convert with pip